« Back to Settings for systemd units

 Why and when to use ProtectHome

-The setting ProtectHome aims to protect home directories.
-These three paths are included:
+Systemd provides the unit setting ProtectHome to protect home directories.
+The three paths that are included by this option are:

 • /home